-Rest – Rest from activities which cause pain or make it worse.
+Rest from activities which cause pain or make it worse.
 Continuing to use a painful wrist will not allow inflammation to settle down and soft tissues to heal.
-This may include work-related activities such as typing at a keyboard, DIY or sport specific training including racket sports.
+This may include work-related activities such as typing at a keyboard, DIY or sport-specific training including racket sports.
 If you are an athlete then use this opportunity to work on another aspect of your game or maintain fitness with aerobic exercise.

-Carpal tunnel wrist splint – A carpal tunnel wrist splint can be worn to immobilize the wrist joint helping you to rest the joint whilst allowing some function of the hand.
-The wrist splint is usually made of a thick supportive neoprene material and has a metal spoon or support along the wrist to prevent movement.
+A wrist splint can protect and immobilize the wrist.
+This helps to rest, whilst still allowing some function of the hand.
+It is usually made of supportive neoprene material with a metal spoon or stays to prevent movement.

 If there is inflammation and swelling present, using a form of cold therapy will help to relieve this.
 Applying ice or a specialist cold wrap to the wrist area for 10 minutes at a time can be done hourly in the early stages, reducing in frequency as required.

-Medication – Your Doctor may also prescribe anti-inflammatory medication such as ibuprofen to reduce inflammation, or diuretics to clear fluid retention.
+Your doctor may also prescribe anti-inflammatory medication such as ibuprofen to reduce inflammation, or diuretics to clear fluid retention.

 Other treatments, which may be worth trying include acupuncture which has been linked to an improvement in carpal tunnel syndrome symptoms.
 Acupuncture is performed by inserting needles of various lengths and diameters into specific points over the body.
 The needle is usually inserted, rotated and then either removed immediately or left in place for several minutes.